heron-mc/heron-mc/docsrc/examples.rst

 Custom Legend
 -------------
-Demonstrates how to configure a custom legend image as URL for a Layer.
+Demonstrates how to configure a custom legend image as URL for a Layer or hide the standard legend of the Layer.